jnlongnecker/theQudzoo/src/content/adviceArticles/novice/ui.md

 At the start of the game, you want to get to 6 AV as soon as you can.
 Once you have 6 AV, you can think of every point of AV as being worth 2 points of DV.
 If the ratio is bad, it may not be worth the trade-off.
 Under 10 DV, you're not missing much by going lower so if you can't reach 12 DV or so with your gear setup, boost your AV as much as you can.
 A safe AV to hit in the mid game is 10 AV; at this point if you have a very high DV you can reasonably take hits to where you won't instantly splatter if you get hit by a hard-hitting attack.
 Any DV past 25 is better spent towards AV as the creatures that can hit 25 DV _at all_ can hit it extremely easy due to the massive to-hit bonuses they have.

+> Something to note about AV and DV is that the benefit you get from equipment is _averaged_ across all limbs of the same type, rounded down.
+For example, all player characters have 2 arms.
+If you equip a snakeskin bracelet (an item that grants 2 DV) on one arm and nothing on the other, the net result is the average of the two arm slot bonuses (2 DV + 0 DV / 2 = 1 DV).
+If you equip a snakeskin bracelet on both arms, again the net result is the average of the two arm slot bonuses (2 DV + 2 DV / 2 = 2 DV).

 ### Mental Armor (MA)

 The fifth and final number is your mental armor, which represents how resistant you are to mental attacks.
 Psychic abilities will roll against your MA instead of your AV, so this number is literally just your AV for mental attacks.
 This is improved by your Willpower modifier, the Mental Mirror mutation and by some pieces of high-level equipment, so generally speaking you can't do much about this for the majority of the game.